Conversation with KNMA Director and Chief Curator Roobina Karode

 Each artist is different and that has to be respected and taken as a curatorial lead into the project.
 Each creative journey has its unique trajectory, and one needs to study it accordingly.
 A collaborative vision is intrinsic to curatorial practice and some exhibitions create room for it.

 As for the investment in abstraction, there is a proliferation of engagement and lure for abstraction amongst the audiences and practitioners.
 Art school courses are also introducing new discursive spaces.
 It then becomes exigent to develop new idioms and visual languages in spaces such as KNMA, not just curatorially, but also in terms of sustained engagement and interaction.
-A lot of our programming and outreach also incorporate the shifts in artistic practice as well as curatorial approaches.
+A lot of our programming and outreach also incorporate the shifts in artistic practices as well as curatorial approaches.

 ‘MIRROR_ MAZE Echoes of song, space, spectre’, 2023, installation view featuring Sheba Chhachhi’s work, at KNMA Saket.
 Image courtesy of Kiran Nadar Museum of Art.